-If you would like to find out whether a particular property had a former land use that may potentially have caused some soil contamination, then please get in touch with the Council's Environmental Quality Team.
+If you would like to find out whether a particular property had a former land use that may potentially have caused some soil contamination, then please get in touch with the Council's Pollution Regulatory Team.

 On written request, we are able to provide you with data extracted from our digitised historical ordnance survey maps.
 This data will show whether the site and a surrounding 250m had a previous land use that may have led to contamination.
 The current charge for this information is £121.50.